Kitura/CircuitBreaker/README.md

 #### Observing statistics
 The CircuitBreaker library provides an interface for observing new CircuitBreaker instances in order to register and track statistics changes.
 In the initialization of a CircuitBreaker instance, the linked monitors are notified of its instantiation allowing them to begin tracking the instance's statistics.
 The CircuitBreaker instance exposes a Hystrix compliant statistics snapshot to the monitor which can then be processed accordingly.
 See the API documentation for more information.

+## API Documentation
+For more information visit our [API reference](https://ibm-swift.github.io/CircuitBreaker/index.html).

+## Community
+We love to talk server-side Swift, and Kitura.
+Join our [Slack](http://swift-at-ibm-slack.mybluemix.net/) to meet the team!

 ## License
 This Swift package is licensed under Apache 2.0.
 Full license text is available in [LICENSE](https://github.com/IBM-Swift/CircuitBreaker/blob/master/LICENSE).